Clinical Practice Guideline: Cerumen Impaction

 Update Leadership: Seth R. Schwartz, MD, MPH (Chair), Anthony E. Magit, MD (Assistant Chair), Richard M. Rosenfeld, MD, MPH (Methodologist)

 Guideline Update Group: Bopanna B. Ballachanda, PhD, Jesse M. Hackell, MD, Helen J. Krouse, PhD RN, Claire M. Lawlor, MD, Kenneth Lin, MD, MPH, Kourosh Parham, MD, PhD, David R. Stutz, MD, Sandra Walsh, BS, Erika A. Woodson, MD, Ken Yanagisawa, MD

-The original guideline was published as a supplement in the September 2008 issue of Otolaryngology - Head and Neck Surgery.
+The guideline was published as a supplement in the January 2017 issue of Otolaryngology - Head and Neck Surgery.

 - Published Guideline

 - Executive Summary